 Maybe that’s why Hootsuite support is rated so low compared to Agorapulse on G2:

-If you’re an agency, or if you’re managing an active and strategic social media presence, most of the following features will be needed, and don’t come with any of the Hootsuite entry-level plans.
+If you’re an agency, or if you’re managing an active and strategic social media presence, you’ll need most of the following features.
+Yet they don’t come with any of the Hootsuite entry-level plans.

 - Team reports to measure the activity of your team (response rate, number of replies sent)